-- Place is not confirmed after their exam results are published. - > No offers received. - They declined or have not replied to a confirmed offer of a changed course and, as a result, don't hold any offers. - > Application was made after 30 June 2020.
+- Place is not confirmed after their exam results are published. - No offers received. - > They declined or have not replied to a confirmed offer of a changed course and, as a result, don't hold any offers. - > Application was made after 30 June 2021. - > They have chosen to release themselves into Clearing.

-If they only made one choice on their original application, and paid the single choice fee of £20, applicants can go through Clearing if they pay an extra £5.
+If they only made one choice on their original application, and paid the single choice fee of £20, applicants can go through Clearing if they pay an extra £6.